Skip Breadcrumb Links

 - Vital Services: You must have access to heat, hot and cold water, electricity, and fuel (such as natural gas).
 Your landlord cannot shut-off these services, even if you have not paid your rent.
 Your landlord may shut-off services for a short time so that they can make repairs.
 Your landlord might pay for vital services; or you might pay for them.

 - Heat: Your landlord must heat your home from September 1 to June 15.
 The landlord has to make sure the heat is at 20°C or more.
 Some cities have a higher heat standard.
-Check with your local government to find out more about minimum heat standards in your community.
+Check with your municipality to find out more about minimum heat standards in your community.

 - Privacy: Your landlord can enter your home only for certain reasons.
 For example, your landlord can enter your home to make repairs or show the home to possible tenants or in an emergency.